hamidouwb/blog/src/posts/01_develop_on_autopilot.md

 ```

 ## Neovim
-To configure my own configuration.
-The resources were the most helpful.
+To configure your own configuration.
+These resources were the most helpful.
 - [typecraft](https://youtube.com/playlist?list=PLsz00TDipIfd500OiPVRyZIc9TLHRRgIM&si=-0kk2tyhMImXrC2B) playlist on how to configure neovim
 - [Josean Martinez](https://youtu.be/6pAG3BHurdM?si=uuX2_-5RSLobhOa3) neovim setup.

-## Browser
 ## Browser
 I use Arc.
 I has keymaps keymaps I use the most.
 - `cmd` + `r` to reload a site.